 Bob Marley’s cause of death was melanoma which started under his toe nail.

-It’s vital that we all protect ourselves and our dependents as much as possible by avoiding prolonged UV exposure and covering up when in the sun.
+Skin cancer is a global epidemic – it’s vital that we all protect ourselves and our dependents as much as possible by avoiding prolonged UV exposure and covering up when in the sun.

 Skin cancer treatment outcomes and results may differ for each individual; all care should be taken with regard to skin cancer and expert medical advice must be sought before undergoing any treatment.